bretttolbert/verbecc/README.md

 #### Features
 * Dockerized
 * Search suggestions
+* Responsive Javascript (JQuery) frontend
-* Implemented entirely in Javascript (JQuery) - conjugations are generated without reloading the page
+    * Conjugates verbs without reloading the page
+    * Sends HTTP requests to the JSON REST API of the `verbecc-svc` microservice running on the backend
 * Dependencies: `verbecc-svc`

 #### Credits